Originally Posted: May 24, 2021 | Updated: May 22, 2023

 - Hike and camp on trodden ground only and use existing fire rings rather than making new ones.

 - Don’t camp at or close to trailheads.

-- Bury human waste at least six inches deep in a cat hole and pack out your toilet paper in doubled-up plastic bags.
-If you bury it, it can get disinterred by critters or the weather.)
+- Bury human waste at least six inches deep in a cat hole, and pack out your toilet paper in doubled-up plastic bags.
+(Buried toilet paper can be disturbed by critters or the weather.)

 - Only use downed wood.
 Never chop down small branches, saplings, or small trees.
-These won’t burn well anyhow and are a valuable part of the ecosystem.
+These won’t burn well and are a valuable part of the ecosystem.

 MER – Outdoor Gear Consignment Store For All Your Dispersed Camping Needs